decentral-foundation/validator-bridge/README.md

 ### Steps invloved in the machine learning analysis
 - Prepare train transactions data set (where each record is clearly marked as fraudulent or not)
 - Create the ML model
-- Run transactions through the model
+- Run test transactions through the model